 Using indirect pressure, you would stop the dog and give them pressure for a known command, such as SIT, then repeat the cast.
 The dog learns that they are being corrected for failure to try or giving up and will put in the correct effort.

 Indirect pressure is most often used for lack of effort.
-You are correcting a dog for giving up a task and choosing to take the easy way out instead of the correct/desired one.
+You are correcting a dog for giving up on a task and choosing to take the easy way out instead of performing the correct/desired task.
 In this case you are applying pressure on one command for failure to respond to another.

 Retriever training tip #5: Plan and log every training session.